lpmdiaz/3D-SFS/README.md

 	Rscript plot3Dsfs.R parsed3Dsfs 3Dsfs 40 40

-plots the indexed 3D SFS stored in the *parsed3Dsfs* file to the *3Dsfs.pdf* file (with dimensions of height and width = 40, which are the default values).
+plots the indexed 3D SFS stored in the *parsed3Dsfs* file to the *3Dsfs.pdf* file (with height and width dimensions of 40, which are the default values).
 Note that this program requires the following packages:

 + *plot3D*, which makes plotting 3D data easier in this case by using a colour scale as an extra dimension;
 + *rgl* and *plot3Drgl*, which allow the visualisation of an interactive version of the previous plot.